skfit-uni-luebeck/fhir-populator/README.md

                         Specification for the package to download and push to the FHIR server.
 You can specify more than one package.
-Use the syntax 'package@version', or leave out the version to use the latest package available on the registry. (default: None)
+Use the syntax 'package@version', or leave out the version to use the latest package available on the registry. (default: None) --persistate          if provided the package will be persistated in the persistate-dir --persistence-dir      directory where the persistated packages will be stored or loaded from --from-persistence     if provided the package will be loaded from the persistate-dir
 ```

 There are a lot of command line options that can be used to customize the behaviour of the program.